bluebirz/bluebirz.github.io/_posts/2024-04-13-data-contract-python.md

 ## Making an app with validation

-Introduce [jsonschema](https://python-jsonschema.readthedocs.io/en/stable/).
+Introduce `jsonschema`.
 This library helps us validate an object with expected schema.
 It works as same as AJV in NodeJS.

+{% include bbz_custom/link_preview.html url='<https://python-jsonschema.readthedocs.io/en/stable/>' %}

 ### 1. Create a python app